Custom Wood Countertops and Island Tops in 14 Different Gorgeous Species

-Butcher Block Co. countertops are available in the four most popular North American hardwoods - Rock Maple, American Cherry, Black Walnut and Red Oak - plus 11 other equally spectacular species: Ash, Beech, Birch, Brazilian Cherry, Hickory, Knotty Alder, Knotty Pine, Mahogany, Poplar, Spanish Cedar and White Oak.
-View our extraordinary array of species and grain styles or our Photo Gallery.
+Butcher Block Co. countertops are available in the four most popular North American hardwoods - Rock Maple, American Cherry, Black Walnut and Red Oak - plus 10 other equally spectacular species: Ash, Beech, Birch, Brazilian Cherry, Hickory, Knotty Alder, Knotty Pine, Mahogany, Poplar, Spanish Cedar and White Oak.

-If you’re looking for a gorgeous island or counter top for a residential or commercial kitchen, you'll find a wide range of stunning options in various shades of beige, tan, brown, reddish brown and gold.
+If you are looking for a gorgeous island or counter top for a residential or commercial kitchen, you'll find a wide range of stunning options in various shades of beige, tan, brown, reddish brown and gold.
 Choose among species with muted, consistent coloration to others with medium to high color variegation.

 Plus Quarter-sawn Countertops in Red or White Oak